oSquat/mooltipy/README.md

 A [Mooltipass](http://themooltipass.com) Python library and command line management utilities.

-Under heavy development.
-This could be called beta quality at the moment.

 ## Installation & usage
 You can install or upgrade to the lastest stable release of mooltipy using pip.